 I learn so much working with my team who are a group of people with diverse backgrounds and beliefs.
 Whilst I lead the team, I take on board lessons all the time from listening to their different viewpoints; picking up on things I would miss/not consider because I don’t have their lived experience.
 It is a genuine privilege to work with them.”

-Dawn Oliver, senior partner
+Dawn Oliver, partner

-“In my role as the firm’s senior partner, I never wanted or expected people to look up to me as a female role model.
+“In my role as a partner, I never wanted or expected people to look up to me as a female role model.
 I want to break down the seniority barriers to grass roots level and look up with them.
 Look up to the possibilities that exist for all women in the workplace.
 Everyone has the right to succeed here at HCR and it’s one of my goals to make sure they know that.”